lijianweizhuwei/CMPT886/project/index.md

 * vector type `<3 x i6>` is considered illegal on practical architectures, because they have neither 18-bit registers, nor SIMD operations that support 6-bit field widths.

 ### Possible Methods of Legalization
-* **Scalarization:** Which won't be considered in our project, because it will severely decrease the efficience.
+* **Scalarization:** Which won't be considered in our project, because it will severely decrease the efficiency.
 * **splitting:** If a vector is too big for architectural registers, *splitting* breaks up the vector into multiple shorter vectors that fit the architecture.
 * **Vector Widening:** 通过widen达到right register size
 * **Vector Element Promotion:** 通过element promotion达到right register size